akulaad/ydb/ydb/docs/en/core/dev/udf-store/wasm/writing.md

 | `prefix/` | TypeConfig and `object_framework` | `["sdk"]` |
 | `ctx/` | Shared ctx, Snapshot | `["sdk"]` |

 CI without Emscripten uses WAT fixtures in `ydb/tests/functional/udf_store/data/wasm/`.
+Those files are written by hand; the C++ build does not generate them.
 They implement the same ABI (wasm64 pointers to `TUnversionedValue`).
-For application modules, C++ is the practical path.
+For application modules, C++ → a WAVM `.so` is the practical path.

 ## Uploading a built module {#upload}